redox-os/rfcs/text/0000-sysv-shm.md

 One point to consider is that in this design relibc MUST inform sysvshmd of some actions so the daemon can update its internal data structures.
 The ideal was to have the daemon handle all core functionalities.

 ## API
-### shmget(key_t key, size_t size, int shmflag)
+### shmget(key_t key, size_t size, int shmflg)
 Get the id of the new or already existing shared memory segment.

 A dictionary is used to keep the links between assigned shm ids and allocated segments `HashMap<u64, usize>`.
-The behavior of the function depends on the `shmflag` as follows:
+The behavior of the function depends on the `shmflg` as follows:

 IPC_CREAT: Create new segment. key argument is ignored.

 IPC_EXCL: Is valid only when combined with IPC_CREAT.
 If the key exists, call fails.

 SHM_HUGETLB: Ignored for now.
 Do we have huge pages concept in Redox?

 SHM_HUGE_2MB, SHM_HUGE_1GB: See SHM_HUGETLB.

-SHM_NORESERVE: TODO: Check if upstream shared memory service has this option if so it is relayed, otherwise ignored.
+SHM_NORESERVE: TODO: Check if upstream `ipcd` has this option if so it is relayed, otherwise ignored.

-`shmflag` also contains Linux like file permissions ('rwxrwxrwx') to be set on the created segment.
+`shmflg` also contains Linux like file permissions ('rwxrwxrwx') to be set on the created segment.
 For every shared memory segment we have a structure as follows:
 ```rust
 pub struct SysvShmIdDs {